auth0/docs/articles/sso/current/setup.md

 While all new Auth0 tenants come with seamless SSO enabled, legacy tenants may choose whether to enable this feature.

-If you opt to **Enable Seamless SSO**, you have an additional setting available to you under Application Settings.
+If you do not choose to **Enable Seamless SSO**, you have an additional setting available to you under Application Settings.

 To see this, navigate to the Applications section of the [Dashboard](${manage_url}/#/applications).
 Click on **Settings** (represented by the gear icon) for the Application with which you're working.
 Scroll to the bottom of the page and click **Show Advanced Settings**.